 Popping your abscess will definitely bring you instant relief—in case you were wondering—but if you're not careful, it can also bring on a whole new set of problems.

 - It can be extremely painful and messy if you lance an abscess that is not quite ready to be lanced: Like fruit, abscesses have a way of ripening and preparing themselves to be burst.
 If you lance an abscess before it is ready to pop, it can be much more painful than it should be, and it might not fully drain or could refill.

 - You run the risk of poking a vein with the instrument you use to pop the abscess, which means you may bleed a lot more than is necessary.
 There are several important veins in your mouth and around your gums, which dentists are trained to avoid.
 You're really not going to know where they are, even if you do a quick Google anatomy lesson.
 If you're taking any anti-inflammatories or blood thinners, bleeding could mean a trip to the urgent care center.

 All of the above and more can happen when you decide to play dental doctor on yourself.
 Sometimes it's worth it and sometimes it's not.
 This is why I bring up these issues, and it's also why you need to seriously consider them before you go searching through the house for the smallest sharp instrument you can find.

-And you can easily look at it this way: avoiding the dentist now means even more dental visits later.
+You can also look at it this way: Avoiding the dentist now means even more dental visits later.
 Visits to much more expensive professionals; multiple visits to your general practitioner or an oral surgeon may involve much more money than the $300 it would cost you for a visit to the dentist.
 If you're seeking free dental care, you may find that the worse your condition gets, the harder it is to find someone who will treat it.
 So go and get your mouth taken care of right away and don't wait for the pain or the abscess to get worse.

 Use Every Resource You Have